MUCHIRIJOHN1990/coffee_shop/README.md

 4. Commit your changes (`git commit -m "feat: description of the feature"`).
 5. Push to the branch (`git push origin feature-branch`).
 6. Open a pull request.

-Please make sure to follow the [Angular Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) guidelines when making commits.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.